torsor-io/yaw/README.md

 "compile" to the usual Hilbert space vectors and matrices using something called the *Gelfand-Naimark-Segal* representation.
 So we don't abandon Hilbert space, just give it some help!

+> yaw algebraic way

+In terms of Euler angles, `yaw` (aspirationally) is the direction we're headed.
+However, it also stands for `yaw algebraic way`, a backronym which is not merely recursive, but *self-conjugating*, since `yaw⁻¹` = `way`.
+Someone had too much time on their hands.

 ## Quick Start